robtandy/datafusion-distributed-experiment/README.md

                               └──────────┬───────────┘
 ```

-But wait, how do the `delegate` know what are the IPs of its peer actors? the `delegate` cannot
+But wait, how does the `delegate` know what are the IPs of its peer actors? the `delegate` cannot
 just go to two other random nodes hoping that they actually belong to the same stage.

-This is solved by propagating two things a `StageContext` between stages that contain information about
+This is solved by propagating a `StageContext` between stages that contain information about
 what actors are involved in the stage, and this must have been done at the beginning, when the
 first stage was created here.